wbsouza/zetasql-formatter/docs/resolved_ast.md

 //
 // if &lt;is_hidden&gt; is TRUE, then the column won&#39;t show up in SELECT * queries.
 //
-// if &lt;generated_column_info&gt; is non-NULL, then this table column is a
+// if &lt;generated_column_info&gt; is non-NULL, then this column is a generated
-// generated column.
+// column.
 //
+// if &lt;default_expression&gt; is non-NULL, then this column contains a default
+// value expression.
+The expression type should always match the column type.
+//   - &lt;default_expression&gt; cannot contain any references to another column.
+//   - &lt;default_expression&gt; cannot include a subquery, aggregation, or window
+//     function.
+//
+// &lt;generated_column_info&gt; and &lt;default_expression&gt; cannot both be set at the
+// same time.
+//
 // &lt;column&gt; defines an ID for the column, which may appear in expressions in
 // the PARTITION BY, CLUSTER BY clause or &lt;generated_column_info&gt; if either
 // is present.</font>
 class ResolvedColumnDefinition : public <a href="#ResolvedArgument">ResolvedArgument</a> {
   static const ResolvedNodeKind TYPE = RESOLVED_COLUMN_DEFINITION;

+  // Get the full TypeParameters object for this column, including
+  // parameters on nested fields. <annotations.type_parameters> includes
+  // only parameters on the outermost type. zetasql_base::StatusOr<TypeParameters> GetFullTypeParameters() const;

   const std::string&amp; name() const;